-Have you considered going on a mission trip,
+Have you considered going on a mission trip

-studying abroad, but aren't sure if it’s right for you?
+or serving an internship, but aren't sure if it’s right for you?
 If you

 ask anybody who has done so, they'll most certainly tell you that